Southwest Montanta Junior Golf Tour FAQ

 Absolutely!
 If you wish to come out and assist in any of the tournaments or in the SWMJGT Tour Championship, we would welcome your help.
 Typical volunteer needs are: Scoring after the round; Assisting with the lunches (sometimes cooking a BBQ); Driving kids out to their starting holes during Shotgun Starts; and during the SWMJGT Tour Championship, scoring with the group (this requires walking / driving a cart for the 18 holes with the kids).
 If you would like to serve in any Volunteer capacity, please click on the TAB titled “Volunteers” and submit your request.
 We thank you in advance for your assistance!

 Is there a College Scholarship Program?

 Yes there is!
 In the Fall of 2009, the Board of Directors approved a $1,000 annual award for a College Scholarship to be presented each year to a high school senior, boy or girl, who has participated on the SWMJGT as a 17 year old.
-This scholarship commenced during the 2009 season and the first award was made before the end of the school year in 2010, with the following proclamation:
+(The Tour must have 60 members for a scholarship to be awarded that year).
+This scholarship program commenced during the 2009 season and the first award was made before the end of the school year in 2010, with the following proclamation: